nika-akin/data-analysis-with-R/README.md

 - Able to import, wrangle, and explore their data with `R`
 - Able to conduct basic visualizations and analyses of their data with `R`
 - Able to generate reproducible research reports using `R Markdown`
+- Able to run LLMs locally in `R Studio` and evaluate model inference

 # Course Schedule